 If you are current on your mortgage payments and have a Fannie Mae or Freddie Mac loan and owe up to 5% less than the current value of your home, you may be eligible to refinance at a lower interest rate through the federal Making Home Affordable Program.
 Interested homeowners should visit Making Home Affordable.gov for more information.

-Additional valuable resources can be found on the community services webpage.
+Additional Resources May be found on the community services webpage including utility assistance.

 Energy Efficiency is all the rage in home renovations and construction.
 There are a wide variety of ways that you can help reduce the amount of energy you consume and save the environment.